ljishen/linux-build/README.md

-# ayufan's Rock64 Linux releases
+# ljishen's ROCKPro64 Linux releases

 This repository contains a set of scripts to build ROCK64 linux images.